marinogabri/vrp_inventoryhud/README.md

 # Features
 - Hotbar
+- Glovebox
 - Drag and drop
 - Well coded
 - Secure
 - Chest support
-- Trunks are now avaible!
-Press F1 near your personal vehicle and the trunk will open.
+- Trunks: Press F1 near your personal vehicle and the trunk will open.
 You can also ask to open the trunk to the nearest player!
-- Shops are now avaible!
+- Shops
 - You can now search items.
 Only avaible in the secondary inventory
 - Now you can loot in coma players by pressing F1!